 When you fall ill, you will want the best treatment for yourself and your loved ones.
 Having that treatment depends on having an NHS that is well resourced and well run.
 The most important resource for the NHS is its staff – high quality staff who are dedicated and happy in their workplace.

 The mid-Staffs Francis Report and the Berwick Report into the NHS dealt primarily with patient safety and patient well-being.
 The mirror and complement of this is staff safety and staff well-being, which is closely linked to patient care, yet there have been no reports into how NHS staff are treated.
-Both reports talked about criminal action and corporate manslaughter if patients are harmed, and similar consideration should be given if staff suffer distress or death as a result of negligence or deliberate actions by managers in the NHS or clinicians in management roles.
+Both the Francis and the Berwick reports talked about criminal action and corporate manslaughter if patients are harmed, and similar consideration should be given if staff suffer distress or death as a result of negligence or deliberate actions by managers in the NHS or clinicians in management roles.
 Compassion should equally apply to NHS staff as well as to NHS patients.
 Compassion is not only about dealing with distress and suffering, but doing things to prevent it occurring in the future.
 The NHS needs to show leadership in taking actions to learn from mistakes, whether in clinical or management domains, and in applying science to help learn from such mistakes.